digitalcityscience/geoserver_docker/readme.md

 ✅ Tip: Ensure plugins/ is not in .dockerignore, otherwise they won’t be included in the image.

-Got it 👍 Here’s the cleaned up English version you can drop straight into your README:

 ⸻

 📌 Plugin Naming Guide